 WPAA-TV Governance

-Same Day Sunday is 14 years old.
+Same Day Sunday began in 2010.
 It is the cablecast of video content received from several faith communities within hours of receipt.
 When implemented by WPAA-TV, it was revolutionary.
 Previously, St. Paul’s Episcopal and First Congregational Church members supported this ‘same day’ idea.
 Each week church volunteers spent a few hours after church compositing the service with a welcome message and video credits on S-VHS tape using WPAA-TV equipment.
 They were WPAA-TV volunteers because they needed a key to the building on Sunday.
 These two faith communities have had the same cablecast times for 30 years: Sunday at 3:30 pm for First Congregational Church and 5 pm for St. Paul’s Episcopal Church.
 Predictable scheduling, a unique circumstance in community media, is additional proof of WPAA-TV’s commitment to regular viewers.

 According to these church volunteers, some viewers reported listening to replays, many for the music, or with bible study groups.
 Since cable TV is local, people out of town on Sunday could also catch up with replays.
 Back in the day, there were no other platforms for distribution.
 If we have community media viewers today, they would still be older members of these communities.
 The ones we knew about, however, are no longer with us.
 Frankly, we do not know if anyone is watching.
 We no longer have weekly in-person contact with the local church video production teams.
 Everything is handled remotely.
 And cable companies, the only ones with the data, claim data is proprietary.
 They tell legislators that no one is watching.
 Are they right?